-Broken link or dead link is a link in a web that has no longer function due to one or more reasons below:
+A broken link or dead link is a link in a web that is no longer functioning due to one or more reasons below:

 Reasons Why Broken Link Occurs

-- The wrong URL added by owners of the web.
+- The wrong URL was added by the owners of the website.

 - Destination web has deleted destination web page (that makes problem known as 404 error occurs).

-- Destination website or web page is moved permanently or no longer active.
+- The destination website or web page is moved permanently or no longer active.

-- User has software or is behind firewall that blocks the access to the destination website.
+- The user has software or is behind a firewall that blocks access to the destination website.

-- Site owner provides backlink to the site behind the firewall that does not allow any access from outside.
+- The site owner provides a backlink to the site behind the firewall that does not allow any access from outside.

-Broken link can be a problem for website visitors, so they cannot access information that they want.
+A broken link can be a problem for website visitors, so they cannot access the information that they want.
 These visitors eventually decide to use another website to find the information that they need.
 The site that has not been updated or checked for a quite long time can be a broken link or dead link.